IasminDev/react-events/README.md

-# React Events
+# Events

 This repository contains a React project focused on handling events and interactivity in web applications.
-The backend for this project is available in the [node-events](https://github.com/IasminDev/node-events) repository.
+The backend for this project is available in the [events_back](https://github.com/IasminDev/events_back) repository.

 ## Features